Submarine sandwich: History

-As the sandwich's popularity grew, small restaurants, called hoagie shops or sub shops, which specialized in offering the sandwich, began to open all over the United States.
+As the sandwich's popularity grew, small restaurants called hoagie shops or sub shops, which specialized in offering the sandwich, began to open across the United States.

-There are now many chain restaurants that specialize in subs across the US.
+There are now many chain restaurants that specialize in subs across the United States.
 The sandwich is also often available at supermarkets, local delis, and convenience stores.
 They include Wawa, which annually runs a sub promotional event during the summer called Hoagiefest, and Publix, whose sandwiches are often referred to as "pub subs".

 Etymology

-In a 1987 article in American Speech, linguists Edwin Eames and Howard Robboy identified thirteen different terms for the submarine sandwich in the United States.
+In a 1967 article in American Speech, linguists Edwin Eames and Howard Robboy identified thirteen different terms for the submarine sandwich in the United States in a survey of 100 American cities.
+The names, ranked by most widespread use, were: submarine, hoagie, poor boy, grinder, torpedo, Italian sandwich, hero, rocket, zeppelin, Garibaldi, bomber, musalatta, and Cuban sandwich.
+Eames and Robboy noted that "submarine" was the only term that was not regional in some way.
+Some of the least common of the names were identified in only one city, including Garibaldi in Madison, Wisconsin and musalatta (or muffuletta) in New Orleans.

 Submarine

 The use of the term "submarine" or "sub" (after the resemblance of the roll to the shape of a submarine) is widespread in the United States and Canada.
-Some accounts source the name as originating in New London, Connecticut (site of a United States Navy submarine base from 1915 onwards) in the World War II era.
-Written advertisements from 1940 in Wilmington, Delaware indicate the term originated prior to the United States entering World War II.
+Some accounts source the name as originating in New London, Connecticut (near the site of a United States Navy submarine base from 1915 onwards) in the World War II era.
+Written advertisements from 1940 in Wilmington, Delaware, indicate the term originated prior to the United States entering World War II.